 1.29 Telkom Telephone Service means a fixed access line for making and receiving telephone calls (analogue Telkom line);

-1.30 Throttle means the bandwidth management practice used to manage Internet traffic whereby your connection speed may be reduced based on your usage patterns and usage history at the discretion of MWEB;
+1.30 Throttle mmeans the bandwidth management practice used to manage Internet traffic whereby your connection speed may be reduced based on your usage patterns and usage history at the discretion of MWEB;

 1.31 Uncapped means there is no limit placed on the total volume of traffic uploaded or downloaded, however the AUP may place additional restrictions on usage behaviour beyond illegal or unlawful usage.
 Customers not adhering to the AUP may have their services limited or soft capped;

 1.32 Unshaped means that the traffic is not prioritised and channeled in a specific order.
 The first service requested is delivered first;

 1.33 VDSL line means a Very-high-bit-rate Digital Subscriber Line;

 1.34 VDSL Service means the provisioning of a VDSL service that enables you to send and receive data and email and to access the Internet using a high-speed connection, comprising of various Data Only Packages and All-Inclusive Packages;

 2. SIGNING UP